itsksrof/ksrof.com/content/posts/containerizing-a-golang-api-with-podman.md

 ---
 title: "Containerizing a Golang API with Podman"
 date: 2023-05-28T13:20:26+02:00
-description: "Using Podman to develop an API using Golang and MySQL"
+description: "Using Podman to develop an API with Golang and MySQL"
 tags: ["podman", "golang", "mysql", "containers"]
 categories: ["devops"]
 draft: true